rogerhu/compsci_guides/Accounts-Merge.md

     }
     ```

-    We can use a DFS on each account in accounts list and look up the emails accounts map
-    to tell us which accounts are linked to that particular account via common emails.
+- DFS: We can use a DFS on each account in accounts list and look up the emails accounts map to tell us which accounts are linked to that particular account via common emails.
 This will make sure we visit each account only once.
 This is a recursive process and we should collect all the emails that we encounter along the way.
 Lastly, it will allow us to sort the collected emails and add it to final results.
+- Union Find: Are there find and union operations here?
+Can you perform a find operation where you can determine which subset a particular element is in?
+This can be used for determining if two elements are in the same subset.
+Can you perform a union operation where you join two subsets into a single subset?
+Can you check if the two subsets belong to same set?
+If no, then we cannot perform union.

 ## 3: P-lan

 > **Plan** the solution with appropriate visualizations and pseudocode.